-While AutoCAD uses the concept of layer "names" to segregate data, GDSII has layer numbers.
-However GDSII has a second property which is equivalent to layers called "datatype."
-Datatype can be assigned to any entity for the designer's purpose.
-For example, he might want to mark some entities that share a common layer as dummy fill elements by assigning them a special datatype.
+However GDSII geometries can be marked with a second attribute which is equivalent to layers called "datatype."
+Datatype can be assigned to any entity to meet a designer's needs.
+For example, the designer might want to mark certain entities on a layer as dummy fill elements by assigning them a different datatype.

-Artwork has added data type discrimination to our Linux command line engine (as of version 6.73 August 30, 2014) through this feature is not accessible via the GUI.
+Artwork has added data type discrimination to our command line engine (as of version 6.73 August 30, 2014) through this feature is not accessible via the GUI.

-Layer Mapping is controlled in the configuration file (by default called gds.cfg) The Layer arguments now suport datatype as shown.
+Layer Mapping is controlled in the configuration file (by default called gds.cfg) The Layer arguments now suport datatype.
+Let's look at three examples:

 Note: when no datatype is specified, the default datatype = 0 going from DXF to GDSII.

 Case 2 - Unique Layer:Datatype for each DXF layer

 Case 3 - Same Layer, Unique Datatype